eslint/eslint/docs/src/rules/func-style.md

 ## When Not To Use It

 If you want to allow developers to each decide how they want to write functions on their own, then you can disable this rule.

+## Version

+This rule was introduced in ESLint 0.2.0.